Hecate/Hecate/README.md

 cargo run
 ```

-- Test it is working - should respond with `HTTP200`
+- Test it is working.
+The HTTP healthcheck URL `/` should respond with "Hello
+  World!".

 ```bash
 curl localhost:8000